isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 ===========

 Communication over the control channel is conducted using JSON structures.
-If configured, Kea will open a socket and listen for incoming connections.
+If configured, Kea opens a socket and listens for incoming connections.
 A process connecting to this socket is expected to send JSON commands structured as follows: